DeepLcom/deepl-php/README.md

 -   `formality`: same as in [Text translation options](#text-translation-options).
 -   `glossary`: same as in [Text translation options](#text-translation-options).
 -   `minification`: A `bool` value.
 If set to `true`, the library will try to minify a document before translating it through the API, sending a smaller document if the file contains a lot of media.
 This is currently only supported for `pptx` files.
 See also [Document minification](#document-minification).
 Note that this only works in the high-level `translateDocument` method, not `uploadDocument`.
+However, the behavior can be emulated by creating a new `DocumentMinifier` object and calling the minifier's methods in between.

 The `uploadDocument` function also supports these options.